Erica Schultz: Writing

-At SDCC 2024, Marvel announced that a solo ongoing series focusing on Laura will be spun out of events of NYX (vol. 2); Schultz, with artist Giada Belviso, will return to write Laura Kinney: Wolverine which is scheduled to release in December 2024.
+At SDCC 2024, Marvel announced that a solo ongoing series focusing on Laura Kinney will be spun out of events of NYX (vol. 2).
+Schultz, with artist Giada Belviso, returned to write Laura Kinney: Wolverine, which began publication in December 2024.

 In 2025, Marvel released Schultz's Daredevil: Unleash Hell as part of the Red Band line of poly bagged comics, with artist Valentina Pinti.
-In July, Schultz was announced as writer on Marvel's Laura Kinney: Sabretooth as part of their Age of Revelation event.
-At the 2025 New York Comic Con X-men Panel, it was announced that Schultz would write a new Rogue miniseries launching in January 2026.
+In July, Schultz was announced as writer on Marvel's Laura Kinney: Sabretooth, part of the "Age of Revelation" storyline.
+At the 2025 New York Comic Con, it was announced that Schultz would write a new Rogue miniseries launching in January 2026.

+In early 2026, Todd McFarlane announced that Schultz would take over writing duties on Gunslinger Spawn beginning with issue #54.

+In March 2026, it was announced that Schultz would contribute to X-Men: The Hellfire Murder, which released in July.